Nadine Morano: Early life

-Morano was born on 6 November 1963 in Nancy, France.
+Morano was born Nadine Yvonne Pucelle on 6 November 1963 in Nancy.
 Her father was a truck driver.
 Her mother, Monique Generelli, was a switchboard operator, daughter of a Piedmontese mason from Verbano-Cusio-Ossola.
+Her original last name was changed to Pugelle by a ministerial decree in 1976.

 Political career

 Morano served as a member of the National Assembly from 2002 to 2008, representing Meurthe-et-Moselle.
 In parliament, she was a member of the Committee on Cultural Affairs (2002-2007) and the Defense Committee (2007-2008).

 Morano served as the Deputy Minister for Apprenticeship and Vocational Training under the Minister of Labour, Employment and Health, Xavier Bertrand.
 She was previously Secretary of State for Family in the government of François Fillon on 18 March 2008.

+Member of the European Parliament, 2014–present

 Morano was elected Member of the European Parliament in the 2014 European elections, representing East France.
 She has since been serving on the Committee on Industry, Research and Energy.
 In addition to her committee assignments, she is a member of the Parliament's delegation for relations with the Pan-African Parliament (PAP).

 Ahead of the 2015 French regional elections, the Republicans' chair Nicolas Sarkozy removed Morano – then considered one of his staunchest allies – from the party's list after she state that France was a "white race" country that must stay that way.

 Later that year, Morano announced her intention to compete for a presidential nomination in the Republicans' primaries for the 2017 presidential elections.
 She later supported François Fillon as her party's candidate before urging him to withdraw his bid amid the so-called Fillon affair.
 In the Republicans' 2017 leadership election, she endorsed Laurent Wauquiez.

 Ahead of the 2022 presidential elections, Morano publicly declared her support for Michel Barnier as the Republicans' candidate.

+In 2023, the Republicans' chairman Éric Ciotti appointed Morano as member of his shadow cabinet and put her in charge of the party's immigration policies.

+She was re-elected as an MEP following the 2024 European Parliament election in France.